cybertraining-dsc/fa20-523-326/project/project.md

 #### 4.2.2 Feature Engineering

-Murrah bufflao shown in Figure 5 is most productive and globally famous breed [^19], [^1].
-In addition, this breed is resistent to diseases and can adjust to various indian climate conditions.
+Murrah bufflao shown in Figure 5 is the most productive and globally famous breed [^19], [^1].
+This breed is resistent to diseases and can adjust to various indian climate conditions.

 ![Murrah buffalo](https://github.com/cybertraining-dsc/fa20-523-326/raw/main/project/images/murrah_buffalo.jpeg)

 **Figure 5:** Murrah buffalo (Bubalus bubalis), globally famous local breed of Haryana, were exported to many nations [^12], [^13]

 In Feature engineering multiple attributes were derived needed in modelling or for analysis.
-For survery data total number of Murrah buffalo count and their percentage share were derived and listed in Table 1.
-Table 1 lists top 10 states with murrah buffalo count.
-Though Uttar pradesh is top state in india in terms of total number of buffalos but percentage share of murrah buffalo is more in state of Punjab.
+For survery data total number of murrah buffalo count from top 10 states and their percentage share were derived and listed in Table 1.
+Though Uttar Pradesh is top state in India in terms of total number of buffalos but percentage share of murrah buffalo is more in state of Punjab.

 **Table 1:** Murrah buffalo percent share in top 10 state with buffalo count